t9md/vim-transform/README.md

 ## I don't want write any Vimscript, want to completely handle my faviorite language.

 OK, you don't like routing logic written in Vimscript.
-If so, let Vim delegate all request to your favorite transformer.
+If so, let Vim delegate all request to your favorite handler.
 * in Vim side, all request is forwarded to handler.rb
 * handler.rb have responsible both request routing and response(=transformation).
 * `env` informatino is available as JSON object within external handler!